nedrysoft/pingnoo/README.md

 To stop sudo requesting a password for the `/usr/sbin/setcap` command create the following entry in `/etc/sudoers`(replacing <username> with the name of your user account):

 `<username> ALL = (root) NOPASSWD: /usr/sbin/setcap`

+Note that in some linux distributions `setcap` is located in `/sbin`.

 *Please be aware of any security issues by doing this.*